-I'm new to the west valley.
 My family and I moved here from Wisconsin in July of 2014.
 I know, crazy right?
-But we survived our first year, and my wife, Jenni, my daughter, Fiona, and I could not be happier.
+But we survived our first summer, and my wife, Jenni, my three kids, and I could not be happier.
 Yes, Goodyear is nice.
 The people are friendly.
 The stores are close and convenient.
 The restaurants are plentiful and delicious.
-We even welcomed two more children, Ezekiel and Genevieve, into our family.
+Since we’ve been here, we’ve welcomed two more children into our family.
 But that's not why we couldn't be more joyful.

 We are joyful because we know Jesus.
 Friendly people, good deals, tasty meals, and a growing family are great--but real happiness cannot be taken away.
 People move away.
 Things break.
 Meals become a distant memory.
 Kids grow up and move out on their own.
 Even happy things fade--but our joy doesn't.